 The remainder of this paper will investigate ways to try to improve on previously found poor results by suggesting ways of combining partial strings more intelligently.
 An alternative, particularly for the mall problem, would be a more gradual build-up of sub-populations.
 Without increasing the overall population size, this would lead to more and hence smaller sub-populations.
 However, this more gradual approach might have enabled the algorithm to find good feasible solutions by more slowly joining together promising building blocks.
 This is in contrast to the relatively harsh two-level and three-level design where building blocks had to 'succeed' immediately.
-Exploring the exact benefits of a gradual build-up of subsolutions would make for another challenging area of possible future research.
+Exploring the exact benefits of a gradual build-up of sub-solutions would make for another challenging area of possible future research.

-5 PARTNERING STRATEGIES
+4 PARTNERING STRATEGIES

 The problem of how to pick partners has been noted in both competitive and co-operative coevolutionary algorithms.
 Many strategies have been presented in the literature as summarised for instance in [Bull 1997].
-In this paper, the following strategies are compared for their effectiveness in fighting epistasis by giving meaningful (sub-) fitness values in the pyramidal genetic algorithm optimising the nurse scheduling and the mall problems.
+In this paper, the following strategies are compared for their effectiveness in fighting epistasis in the pyramidal genetic algorithm optimising the nurse scheduling and the mall problems.
+As indicated, some strategies will be used for fitness evaluation, some for mating selection and some for both.

-• Rank-Selection (S): This is the method used so far in our algorithms.
-Solutions are assigned a sub-fitness score based as closely as possible on the contribution of their partial string to full solutions.
+Rank-Selection (S) [Both]: This is the method used so far in our algorithms.
+Solutions are assigned a subfitness score based as closely as possible on the contribution of their partial string to full solutions.
 All solutions are then ranked within each sub-population and selection follows a roulette wheel scheme based on the ranks [e.g. Aickelin & Dowsland 2000].